Leni Robredo 2022 presidential campaign

 The 2022 presidential campaign of Leni Robredo began on October 7, 2021, when she filed her candidacy for the 2022 Philippine presidential election.
 At the time of her filing, Leni Robredo was the incumbent vice president of the Philippines, to remain so until June 30, 2022.
 Robredo was also formerly a representative of Camarines Sur's 3rd congressional district, from 2013 to 2016.

 Robredo had been considered as a potential presidential candidate for the 2022 elections since her win in the 2016 Philippine vice presidential election; in 2021, she publicly expressed her interest to run for the presidency.
 After being nominated by an opposition coalition, 1Sambayan, she officially announced her candidacy in a press conference on October 7, 2021.
 She ran as an independent candidate despite being the chairperson of the Liberal Party, a move she explained as signifying her openness to alliances.
 On October 8, Robredo announced that her running mate would be incumbent senator Francis Pangilinan.
 Their campaign was officially launched on February 8, 2022, in Robredo's hometown, Naga.

 Robredo ran on a platform of good governance and transparency.
-To address the ongoing COVID-19 pandemic in the Philippines and its effects on the economy, she vowed to prioritize improving the country's healthcare system, developing the country's industries, supporting small and medium-sized enterprises, and providing stable employment.
+To address the then-ongoing COVID-19 pandemic in the Philippines and its effects on the economy, she vowed to prioritize improving the country's healthcare system, developing the country's industries, supporting small and medium-sized enterprises, and providing stable employment.

 Robredo lost the election to Bongbong Marcos, garnering 27.94% of the vote and placing second.
 Robredo later urged her supporters to accept the results of the election, but did not explicitly concede to Marcos.
 Had Robredo been elected, she would have been the third female Philippine president after Corazon Aquino and Gloria Macapagal Arroyo, the first president to come from the Bicol Region, and the third vice president to run for the presidency and win.